DavyJonesLocker/postgres_ext/docs/querying.md

 ### @> - Array Contains operator

-PostgreSQL has a contains (`@>`) operator for querying whether all the elements of an array are within another.
+PostgreSQL has a contains (`@>`) operator for querying whether or not a column contain all of the elements of a given array.

 ```sql
 ARRAY[1,2,3] @> ARRAY[3,4]